-In a collective hearing the facts surrounding a national transition between imperial and metric measurements for the purposes of trade, gave rise to claims of unlawful application and subsequent challenge within the High Court as below:
+In a collective hearing, the facts surrounding a national transition between imperial and metric measurements for the purposes of trade, gave rise to claims of unlawful application and subsequent challenge within the High Court as below:

 Thoburn v Sunderland City Council

-In this matter a greengrocer was accused of trading without licensed weighing scales under s.11(2) of the Weights and Measures Act 1985, while it was also alleged that despite repeated warnings to calibrate his scales in line with the legal requirements, the defendant had continued to operate the machines until their seizure by the local authority, and so losing his case in the Divisional Court the defendant later applied for referral to the High Court in order to further discuss the legalities of both imperial and metric measurements.
+In this matter a greengrocer was accused of trading without licensed weighing scales under section 11(2) of the Weights and Measures Act 1985, while it was also alleged that despite repeated warnings to calibrate his scales in line with the legal requirements, the defendant had continued to operate the machines until their seizure by the local authority, and so losing his case in the Divisional Court the defendant later applied for referral to the High Court in order to further discuss the legalities of both imperial and metric measurements.

 Hunt v Hackney London Borough Council

 On this occasion another fruit and vegetable trader was accused of a number of offences under section 4 of the Prices Act 1974 and section 28(1) of the Weights and Measures Act 1985 after commercial standards officers made discreet purchases revealing average product weight losses of twenty percent in favour of the defendant.

 Charged in the first instance, the defendant challenged the validity of the legislation and also sought the opinion of the High Court on grounds that he contended the applicability of the 1974 Act and the unlawfulness of displaying goods under the imperial weights system.

 This matter involved a market trader and fishmonger, who were both accused of selling their produce using imperial units of cost and thereby violating article 5 of the Price Marking Order 1999, as found under the Prices Act 1974 and schedule 1 of the Weights and Measures Act 1985, as amended by The Weights and Measures Act 1985 (Metrication) (Amendment) Order 1994 (SI 1994/1851).